-Quota subjects are subjects that allow a limited number of students to enrol.
+Quota subjects are subjects that limit the number of students that can enrol.
 These are usually laboratory, fieldwork, travel, or studio subjects where capacity is limited by facilities or resources such as laboratories, accommodation or studio space.

 What are quota subjects?

 Your enrolment in a quota subject is not confirmed until the selection process has been finalised by the relevant Academic Division.
-The selection process will commence after the application deadline, which is listed in the subject's Handbook entry.
+The selection process will commence after the application deadline, which is listed in the subject's Handbook entry or on the faculty website.

 - academic merit

-- academic merit with additional application criteria (a written statement, interview or performance etc)
+- academic merit with additional application criteria (a written statement, interview etc)audition or performance

 - ballot/random selection